CodePushGo/website/src/content/blog/en/capgo-integration-with-github-actions-guide.md

 ### Running Test Workflows

-You can test your GitHub Actions workflow by using a dedicated [Capgo testing channel](https://capgo.app/docs/plugin/cloud-mode/channel-system/).
+You can test your GitHub Actions workflow by using a dedicated [CodePushGo testing channel](https://capgo.app/docs/plugin/cloud-mode/channel-system/).
 This allows you to validate updates before they go live.

 ```yaml
 - name: Test Build Deployment